orschiro/orzanna/index.md

 - Begin the day with a morning routine of excercising and stretching, nose salt washing, drinking apple cider vinegar with bee pollen, going through my daily bookmarks folder, enjoying a coffee and playing guitar.
 - Listen to[^podcast] and record podcasts[^myPodcasts].
 - Draw my to-dos as a paper mind-map[^mindmap].
-- Commute on inline skates.
+- Be on my inline skates.
 - Work at a standing desk.
 - Take micro breaks[^safeeyes].
 - Wake up and go to bed early.